daizheng7/foodlink_map/README.md

 ## Data Source

-The data used in this project was sourced from [insert your data source here, e.g., "a comprehensive survey of food resources in West Virginia"].
+The data used in this project was sourced from the WVU Center for Resilient Communities.
 It includes information such as:

 - Store names and locations
 - Store categories (e.g., grocery stores, food pantries, farmers markets)